balerum03/linter_capstone/README.md

 ### Setup

-- Download or clone the repository
+- Download or clone the repository.
-- Run a CLI and run `ruby main` on your local machine
+- Make sure that you have the gems require install in this case just colorize and rubocop.
-- Additionally, You can go to https://repl.it and select language ruby, copy paste the code, and run it.
+- Run a CLI and run `ruby main test_file.rb` on your local machine.

 ### How to use the linter
- You can run the basic linter just as shown in the image below, where the tester.rb can be you ruby file.
+ You can run the basic linter just as shown in the image below, where the tester_file.rb can be you ruby file (remeber to use relative path).
 ![screenshot](media/how_to.png)

 ## Author